-The broad aims of the research group are to investigate whether:
+The broad aims of the group are to investigate:

-- Cancer risks in children are associated with environmental exposures, such as ionising and non-ionising radiation, air pollution and exposure to infectious diseases, as well as parents workplace exposures; - Cancer risks in children are associated with socioeconomic, family or perinatal exposures; - Cases of cancer tend to cluster in space and/or in space and time and, if yes, to elicit aetiological clues from the pattern of clustering.
+- Whether cancer risks in children are associated with environmental exposures, such as ionising and non-ionising radiation, air pollution and exposure to infectious diseases, as well as parents workplace exposures; - Whether cancer risks in children are associated with socio-economic, family or perinatal exposures; - The spatial and spatio-temporal distribution of childhood cancer cases in order to identify potential environmental risk factors.

 Clinical and residential information on diagnosed cases are obtained from the SCCR.
 Data on the population at risk are obtained from the Swiss National Cohort (SNC) which includes the entire Swiss resident population at census time points (1990, 2000, and annually from 2010 onward).
 Record linkage between the two datasets allows investigating cancer incidence on a nationwide scale with a cohort design.
 The SCCR collects geocoded address histories from birth to diagnosis allowing to distinguish different exposure time windows.
 Geocoded places of residence are also available for the entire population from the SNC.
 This allows calculating geographically determined exposures such as distance to highways or NO2 concentration levels (based on spatial pollution models) for the entire population at risk.
 The SNC also provides demographic, socioeconomic and perinatal data for the entire population.
-The availability of precise geocodes of residence allows assessing spatial and spatio-temporal clustering using methods for point pattern data rather than methods for less precise regional count data (e.g. aggregated at municipality level).
+The availability of precise geocodes of residence allows investigating spatial and spatio-temporal clustering or identifying areas of higher risk (disease mapping) using methods for point pattern data rather than methods for less precise regional count data (e.g. aggregated at municipality level).